extrovert7986/Machine-Vision-HW2-Skin-Color-Detecting/README.md

-# Machine-Vision-HW2-Skin-Color-Detecting
+# Machine Vision HW2: Skin Color Detection

-This program use a simple skin color detection method, to move character up and down along vertical line.
+This program use a simple skin color detection method, to move character up and down along vertical direction.